-Once Ruby and Bill were moved into their new lake house, one of the projects we had planned to do was to paint the concrete floor in their basement.
+Once Ruby and Bill were moved into their new lake house, one of the projects we had planned to do was to paint the concrete floors in their basement.
 It’s a great walk-out basement with lots of light.
 They decided not to spend the money on laminate flooring down there (it was going to be $3K!), but I told her that painting the concrete like I did in my laundry room would make that space feel very fresh and clean.
 They worked on getting the concrete dust up with a shop vac and also mopped it a few times to get the dust and debris off the floors before we started.
 You really do need a clean floor to do this project, so make sure as much of the dust is up as possible if you are going to try this on a brand new concrete floor.
 An old floor is even easier to paint, since the dust is knocked down with age.
-In my laundry room, I just vacuumed and mopped it to get as much of the dirt up as I could before I started to paint.
+In my laundry room, I just vacuumed and used a mop to get as much of the dirt up as I could before I started to paint.
+Sweep and vacuum to prepare the floor.

 We used Sherwin Williams Concrete floor paint for this project and sealed it with H&C glossy clear topcoat.
 Color is Tony Taupe.